-It is the policy of UTHSC-H that when human subjects research is funded or supported by the Department of Defense (DoD) or one of its components, CPHS will ensure compliance with DoD Regulations for “Protection of Human Subjects” at 32 CFR 219 and with DoD Directive 3216.2.
+Research that is funded or supported by the Department of Defense (DoD) or one of its components, must comply with the DoD Regulations for “Protection of Human Subjects” at 32 CFR 219 and DoD Directive 3216.2.

-UT Houston has signed the Department of Defense addendum to its Federalwide Assurance (FWA) assuring that it will apply the DoD regulations human subjects research involving the DoD.
+UTHealth has signed the Department of Defense addendum to its Federal-Wide Assurance (FWA) assuring that it will apply the DoD regulations to human subjects research involving the DoD.

 Research Involving a Human Being as an Experimental Subject is defined as an activity, for research purposes, where there is an intervention or interaction with a human being for the primary purpose of obtaining data regarding the effect of the intervention or interaction [32 CFR 219.102(f), reference (c)].
 Examples include, but are not limited to, a physical procedure, a drug, a manipulation of the subject or subject’s environment, the withholding of an intervention that would have been undertaken if not for the research purpose.